 Symantec "We believe Symantec is attractively valued at about a 16% TTM free cash flow yield," JPMorgan analysts wrote in a May 10 report.
 "We believe, however, the stock is currently trading as if it will not grow."
 Shares of Symantec hit a 52-week low of $14.63 on Monday.
 The stock's 52-week high of $20 was set on July 7.
-Symantec's forward P/E is 8.22; the average for conventional electric companies is 22.17.
-For comparison, Southern (SO) has a higher forward P/E of 16.15.
-Fifteen of the 21 analysts who cover Exelon rated it hold; six analysts gave the stock a buy rating.
+Symantec's forward P/E is 8.22; the average for software companies is 29.91.
+For comparison, Intuit ( INTU) has a higher forward P/E of 16.31.
+Twenty-one of the 34 analysts who cover Symantec rated it buy.
+Twelve analysts gave the stock a hold rating and one rated it sell.
 The stock has fallen 3.9% year to date.